AlicenJoyHenning/limiric/README.md

 <br>
 <br>

-3. If you have more than one sample, it may be easier for you to define a sample list instead of running each individually.
+3. If you have more than one sample, you may want to define a sample list instead of running each individually.
 You can do this through the ```sample_list``` parameter.
 ```R